delgebaly/DH150-DanyaElgebaly/README.md

 Evaluation:
 - _Severity Rating: 3_
 - One important observation to note on the "Tickets" page of the website is its lack of organization that enforces users' recall ability over recognition.
 This is primarily because when visitors go to the ticket page, they will navigate through the sports and click on the first one they are interested in purchasing tickets for.
 However, there are two buttons at the bottom of the page: one for UCLA Students, and one for UCLA Faculty and Staff.
-Because these buttons were not located towards the top of the screen, students most likely are being re-directed towards ticket pages for visitors, as opposed to students.
-This makes it rather annoying for the user and does not provide full visibility.
+Because these buttons are not located towards the top of the screen, students most likely are being re-directed towards ticket pages for visitors, as opposed to students.
+This makes it rather annoying for the user and does not provide full efficient visibility.

 ![StudentsFacultyStaff](StudentsFacultyStaff.png)